Particulars of claim

 Get help with a claim

 A solicitor who specialises in litigation can help you with your claim, and will be proficient in drafting particulars of claim as well as all other documentation relating to your case.
-You can find solicitors who do litigation work by doing some research online, asking friends and colleagues about solicitors they may have used, or by using a free referral service like Contact Law.
+You can find solicitors who do litigation work by doing some research online, asking friends and colleagues about solicitors they may have used, or by using our Solicitor Directory.